-The United States currently continues to violate international Law by placing sanctions against Nicaragua.
-These sanctions are preventing Nicaragua from accessing new concessional loans, grants or debt relief from multilateral sources such as the World Bank, the Interamerican Development Bank, and the International Monetary Fund.
+The Nicaragua Solidarity Fund, established in 2020 via the AFGJ, is an opportunity for US citizens to support the needs of the Nicaraguan people at a time when the United States continues to violate international law by placing sanctions against Nicaragua.
+These sanctions, over the past several years, prevented Nicaragua from accessing concessional loans, grants or debt relief from multilateral sources such as the World Bank, the Interamerican Development Bank, and the International Monetary Fund.
 Economic sanctions are against international law and are especially repugnant as well as illegal at a time of an international pandemic.

-The Nicaragua Solidarity Fund obviously does not replace the debt owed by the United States, but it is an opportunity for the people of the United States to recognize their government´s responsibility and to assist Nicaragua in responding to the needs of its people, which would not be necessary if the US had fulfilled its moral and economic obligations years ago.
+In 1986 the damages to Nicaragua were calculated at approximately $US17 billion dollars.
+Thirty-four years of cumulated interests makes the amount due the country more like $US144 billion.
+Although the Nicaragua Solidarity Fund does not replace the debt owed by the US, it is an opportunity for US citizens to recognize their government´s responsibility and to assist Nicaragua in responding to the needs of its people.

 If you would like to donate by check instead, please make it payable to Alliance for Global Justice with Nicaragua Solidarity Fund in the memo line, and mail to 225 E. 26th Street, Suite 1, Tucson, AZ 85713